Miss Rhode Island

 The Miss Rhode Island competition is the pageant that selects the representative for the state of Rhode Island in the Miss America pageant.

-Abby Mansolillo of Providence was crowned Miss Rhode Island 2022 on May 1st, 2022 at the McVinney Auditorium in Providence, Rhode Island.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Ali Hornung of Providence was crowned Miss Rhode Island 2024 on May 12, 2024 at the McVinney Auditorium in Providence, Rhode Island.
+She will compete for the title of Miss America 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Rhode Island titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.